-The Poynton Area Community Partnership is part of a wider network of partnerships across Cheshire East, and is an independent group of like-minded volunteers who understand and represent the interests of Poynton, Adlington, Bollington, Disley, Mottram St Andrew, Prestbury, Kettleshulme and Pott Shrigley.
-Cheshire East Borough Council is also represented.
+The Poynton Area Community Partnership is part of a wider network of partnerships across Cheshire East, and is an independent group made up of like-minded volunteers who understand and represent the interests of Poynton, Adlington, Bollington, Disley, Mottram St Andrew, Prestbury, Kettleshulme, Rainow and Pott Shrigley.
+Cheshire East Council is also represented.

 PACP works together to make Poynton and those parishes listed above attractive places where people want to visit, live, work and spend their leisure time.
-PACP vision is to make its residents and neighbourhoods better connected, to promote a strong sense of place by supporting civic pride projects, to promote health and wellbeing, and work to reduce social isolation.
+PACP’s vision is to make its residents and neighbourhoods better connected, to promote a strong sense of place by supporting civic pride projects, to promote health and wellbeing, and work to reduce social isolation.
 In the wake of Covid-19, PACP also seeks to address the growing issue of mental health, particularly among young males.

 Thanks to funding from Cheshire East the PACP has produced and distributed a useful “Guide To Local Interest, Activity and Hobby Groups”.
-In addition, it has paid for transport to enable residents to attend falls prevention classes; funded room hire for a care group’s singalong sessions; made a contribution towards some furniture for a village hall; helped fund a community minibus, and has helped with the costs of running a local youth club and, most recently, has delivered a large number of laptops to help schoolchildren who have been home-schooled with only a mobile phone with which to access the internet.
+In addition, it has paid for transport to enable residents to attend falls prevention classes; funded room hire for a care group’s singalong sessions; made a contribution towards some furniture for a village hall; helped fund a community minibus, has helped with the costs of running a local youth club and, most recently, has delivered a large number of laptops to help schoolchildren who have been home-schooled with only a mobile phone with which to access the internet.

 Voluntary groups and organisations in those parishes listed above can apply to PACP for modest grants.